-Coordination of introductory on-the-job learning with college experience to develop desirable work habits, attitudes and career awareness through supervised "paid" or "volunteer" employment.
-A maximum of sixteen (16) semester units can be earned in General Work Experience during a student's enrollment within Yuba Community College District, with a four (4) unit maximum in any one semester.
-Students enrolled in this class are not eligible for other Cooperative Work Experience/Internship classes during the same semester.
-Students may not exceed sixteen (16) units in the combination of programs (CWEE 44A/44B/44C/44D, CWEE 45A/45B or INTRN 46A/B).
-Grades are P/NP.
-(L)
+Coordination of on-the-job learning with college experience to develop desirable work habits, attitudes and career awareness through supervised "paid" or "volunteer" employment.
+For paid employment, students must complete 75 hours for each enrolled unit; for volunteer employment, students must complete 60 hours for each enrolled unit.
+General work experience students may earn a maximum of 3 units each semester for a total of 6 semester units during the students' enrollment.
+A maximum of sixteen (16) semester units may be earned in CWEE 44 and CWEE 45 within Yuba Community College District.
+Students enrolled in CWEE 44 are not eligible for other Cooperative Work Experience/Internship classes during the same semester.

-CWEE 44C 3rd Semester General Work v1-4 Units Experience
+CWEE 45A Occupational Work Experience v1-4 Units